 The Equifax data breach won’t disappear quietly, and we will feel the ripple effect of the hack for months, and possibly for years to come.

 While there are still many more questions than answers, lots of factors have been clarified.
 Here at United Texas Credit Union, we want to pass that crucial information on to you.

 Here are some of the most common questions:

 It most certainly is!
 While any company with the best security can be hacked, Equifax is being critiqued for having a weak security system and an unprofessional and ineffectual reaction to the breach.

-To date, over 50 class-action lawsuit name the credit bureau.
-It is also under investigation by the Federal Trade Commission, the Department of Justice and at least 33 state attorneys general.
+To date, over 50 class-action lawsuits name the credit bureau.
+It is also under investigation by the Federal Trade Commission, the Department of Justice, and at least 33 state attorneys general.
 Both houses of Congress are requesting information, and Equifax’s CEO should testify within the next few weeks.

 While angry victims are demanding justice, it is likely that Equifax will argue that it bore no responsibility or obligations to the affected individuals, as it had no direct relationship with them.

 The credit bureau’s reaction to the breach has been highly criticized from every angle.
 During the first few days after the Equifax data breach, they charged people for freezing their credit.
 They have waived the fee, however, they enraged the public with this near-extortion.

 Also, the company set up an insecure website to assist people in determining their status.
 The official site is www.equifaxsecurity2017.com.
 However, on several occasions over the weeks following the breach, the company’s Twitter account directed people to a fake phishing site: www.securityequifax2017.com.
 Though all fraudulent sites have since been taken down, Equifax has been condemned for using a domain that is so easy to impersonate by phishing sites and for actually directing people to the fake site.